What is UX Strategy?

 UX STRAT Asia

-The first UX Strategy conference, presenting multiple methodologies aligning UX design with strategy and goals of the organisation.
+The first UX Strategy conference, presenting multiple methodologies aligning ux designer means with the strategy and goals of the organisation.
 You can click here to sign-up for more details on UX STRAT Asia 2021.

 Design Research 2021